To Guillena = 22.4km

 Approaching and leaving Tábara you will encounter the AVE (high-speed train) tracks however this does not interfere with the Camino route.

-To rejoin the Camino from Tábara walk back the way you came into town, passing to the left of the tower.
-There's an alternative route back to the Camino from the municipal hostel which is slightly shorter, ask the hospitalero.
+To rejoin the Camino walk back the way you came into town, passing to the left of the tower.
+There's an alternative route back to the Camino from the municipal albergue which is slightly shorter, ask the hospitalero.

-10km / 2:30 hrs after Tábara you have the choice of two routes.
-The right route goes instead through the tiny village of Bercianos de Valverde.
+10km after Tábara you have the choice of two routes.
+The right route goes through Bercianos de Valverde.
 The left route goes through Villanueva de las Peras.
 Both routes are almost exactly the same length.

-4km / 1 hr to Bercianos de Valverde (no facilities) from the point where the routes divide and from there to Santa Croya de Tera.
+4km to Bercianos de Valverde from the point where the routes divide, no facilities.
+From there to Santa Croya de Tera is 9km.

 The Camino goes immediately left after crossing the bridge (although in October 2019 the yellow arrows had been repainted to send pilgrims through the village).